fungenomics/CoRAL/README.md

       ct_p6: Query/ct_p6/expression.csv
 ```

+Make sure to update all the paths to the full paths!!!

 Finally the consensus section has been updated to include paramters for CAWPE (weighted ensemble voting) and majority vote

 ```bash